Fundamental Group and Euler Characteristic of Permutation Products and Fat Diagonals: A geometric sample

 \begin{proof} The key point is the existence of two distinct sections to the projection $\pi: \cp{3}(S^1)\lrar\sp{3}(S^1)$.
 Indeed the clockwise (or counterclockwise) order of any three points on the circle is not changed by a cyclic $\bbz_3$-permutation which means that given $\{x_1,x_2,x_3\}\subset S^1$, any choice of writing these points in clockwise (resp. counterclockwise) orientation gives a well-defined element in $\cp{3}(S^1)$.
 The images of these two sections give two copies of $\sp{3}(S^1)$ in $\cp{3}(S^1)$.
 Since any triple of points in $S^1$ has either a clockwise or counterclockwise orientation, we have the decomposition

-and the union is over the fat diagonal $B_2(X,3)$ of points of the form $[x,x,y]$.
-But $\sp{3}(S^1)$ is a (trivial) bundle over $S^1$ with fiber the two-disk $D^2$, and the configurations with repeated points consist of its sphere bundle $\partial D\times S^1=S^1\times S^1$.
-This means that $\cp{3}(S^1)$ is a union of a pair of disk bundles joined along their common circle bundle.
-In other words $\cp{3}(S^1)$ is the \textit{fiberwise} pushout and this is a trivial bundle obtained from glueing two trivial disk bundles. \end{proof}
+and the union is over the fat diagonal $B_2(S^1,3)$ of points of the form $[x,x,y]$.
+But $\sp{3}(S^1)$ is the product bundle over $S^1$ with fiber the two-disk $D^2$ according to Morton's description (Example \ref{morton}), and the configurations with repeated points consist of its sphere bundle $\partial D^2\times S^1=S^1\times S^1$.
+This means that $\cp{3}(S^1)$ is a union of a pair of disk bundles joined along their common circle bundle; i.e. this is the \textit{fiberwise} pushout of two trivial disk bundles